Core Model

 If switching jobs, moving, changing providers, or walking away from a bad deal is practical, power spreads out.
 If it's not practical, power concentrates.

-And when exit isn't practical, the burden shifts.
-Those systems need stronger rules, visible reasons, real appeals, and oversight that can actually intervene.
+When exit isn't practical, the burden shifts.
+Those systems need stronger rules, visible reasons, usable appeals, and oversight with authority to intervene.

 3) Fair competition (with hard guardrails)